underblob/FlamingoCSS/README.md

 # Flamingo CSS

-**Flamingo CSS** is a simple responsive fluid grid framework.
+**Flamingo CSS** is a simple responsive fluid grid framework with no gutters.
 It has two responsive breakpoints for tablet (1250px) and mobile (770px).
 The CSS grid has 12 columns rendered by default.
 SASS variables are easily updated to set the number of column classes rendered in the CSS or to adjust the responsive breakpoints.

 ## Example usage

+### Rows and Containers

 Grid containers should be wrapped in `.flg-row`.